10 Ways for Dentists to Improve Their Google Local Search Rankings

 Link building is probably something you're familiar with from regular SEO, but the strategy is a little different for local purposes.
 You should worry less about trying to get links from high authority websites and put more effort into getting citations from local websites relevant to your business.

 Here are some different strategies you can use to find potential citations:

 Using Bright Local, you can run a report like the below, showing what citations you have with links directly to them so you can make sure they are accurate.
 You can also run this report on your competition, uncovering citation opportunities.

 6. Embed Google Maps in your website.

-If you embed Google Maps into your website, then Google can easily confirm that your business location matches the one in your verified Google My Business account.
+If you embed Google Maps into your website, then Google can easily confirm that your business location matches the one in your verified Google Business Profile account.

 Your contact page is a great place to put your Google Map.

 First, search for your business in Google Maps.
 Then, click on the three lines at the top left.
 Then you'll see a share button: